devwithbernard/learn-python/readme.md

 > - You will be familiar with the tuple data type
 > - You will be able to create tuples from various types of values
 > - You will be able to name some typical use cases for tuples

+# Learn Python: Part 6

+## 1- Reading files

+> ### Learning objectives
+>***After this section***
+> - You will know how to read the contents of files with Python
+> - You will know what a text file and a CSV file are
+> - You will be able to process the contents of a CSV file in your programs